AIM65/NeatAMP-Test-Dev-software/README.md

 #### Main goal:

 This software is designed to ease development of a target use case of the TAS3251 without the TI EVM board (TI Evaluation Module Board).
-As the TAS is highly configurable and contains dozens of registers to setup, development will mainly consist of designing and tuning the configuration of the DSP of the TAS, which will involve many design/tests/updates cycles: changing many times the
+As the TAS3251 is highly configurable and contains dozens of registers to setup, development will mainly consist of designing and tuning the configuration of the DSP of the TAS, which will involve many design/tests/updates cycles: changing many times the